 According to Harvard Business Review, turnover can be one of the most expensive problems at a company; research on the costs of replacing an employee range from 20% of their salary to 150%, depending on how you calculate it.
 So, a 3% change can represent tens of millions of dollars, depending on the scale of the company.

-Enter employee incentives—the tool you must possess if you want to be able to do everything in your power to keep those top performers on board, and ensure that they understand just how valued they are.
+This is where employee incentives make a difference—the tool you must possess if you want to be able to do everything in your power to keep those top performers on board, and ensure that they understand just how valued they are.
 If anything, just start small.
 Maybe that means choosing an employee of the month and giving them a gift certificate.

 It can be that simple, and if you’ve never rewarded employees in such a matter, you’re almost guaranteed to see a change in working habits, morale, and results.

 2. Employee Incentives Contribute to Building a Thriving Culture

 Every company sets up their employee incentives differently, but one of the most important aspects of an incentive plan is recognition.
 At Xactly, we recognize individuals for their outstanding performance on a quarterly basis at company-wide all hands meetings, with an announcement of the specific employee achievement accompanied by a small gift card as their reward.

 While this might be a small incentive from a monetary standpoint, it makes a big impact.
 Learn more about the power of recognition through our post of ideas for improving employee morale.

 When tasked with finding out why employee performance was in decline, Harvard Business School professor Teresa Amabile and independent researcher Steven Kramer collected electronic diary entries from 238 employees in seven different companies for research.